becamorin20/Group-16/docs/status.md

 The results can be seen in the figure below:
 <div align="center"><img src="https://github.com/becamorin20/Zombie-Maze-Land/blob/master/docs/images/maze-handcode-100.png" width="400"></div>
 Figure 13: Scatter plot with linear fit of agent with mob fun algorithm in maze environment.
-The agents performs at a constant 200 commands per episode.
+The agents performs at a constant ~210 commands per episode.

 #### Learner - 9 Dynamic BFs + 9 Tile Stationary BFs
 The first "intelligent" agent we evaluate is one trained with 9 dynamic BFs (figure 2) and 9 stationary tile BFs (figure 4).

 This agent showed little to no improvement over the course of training.
-Based on this agents performance in the no-maze model, we expected something similar to what we saw.
+Based on this agent's performance in the no-maze model, we expected something similar to what we saw.
+This agent still outperformed the random moving agent, unlike in the no maze model.
 The results can be seen in the figure below:
 <div align="center"><img src="https://github.com/becamorin20/Zombie-Maze-Land/blob/master/docs/images/maze-q-tile-100.png" width="400"></div>
 Figure 15: Scatter plot with linear fit of Q-learner with 9 dynamic BFs and 9 stationary tile BFs.
 The plot shows marginal improvement during training.